HAKarlsson/DD2476-project/README.md

 ## How to use

 Download the train & test data and put them in a folder called dataset in the same directory as the scipts.
-Then call test.sh
+Then call `./index.sh`

 Database schema: See PDF